Auto Enrolment (AE) shines spotlight on pension coverage and adequacy in Donegal

 What is auto-enrolment?

 Auto-enrolment is a pension savings plan rolled out by the government.
-It aims to improve Irish workers’ retirement outcomes.
+It aims to improve Irish workers’ retirement outcomes, called My Future Fund.
 Currently, there are over 750,000 workers in Ireland without pension savings.
 This means they may only have the State Pension, (currently €265 per week), to retire on – meaning a huge drop in their living standards when they retire.
+The Government want employees, employers and the State to contribute to a fund for retirement and it will be mandatory for almost anyone who does not have a pension in place.

 How does auto-enrolment work?